 The unicorn represents innocence.
-It is a legendary animal which believed to immortalize the people who drink the blood of it.
+It is a legendary animal believed to immortalize the people who drink its blood of it.
 Unicorn is still used for good luck in Europe and the U.S.A.
 The unicorn has been mentioned also in the Bible.

-Salamander is a lizard-like creature.
-In Iranian mythology, that believed it was created from the fire and therefore it is fireproof.
+A salamander is a lizard-like creature.
+In Iranian mythology, that believed it was created from fire and therefore it is fireproof.

 This symbol is believed to protect from evil.
-Some works of world literature have been mentioned about Salamander.
+Some works of world literature have been mentioned about Salamanders.

 4- THE QILIN (KY-LIN)